Richard enjoys writing about anything that interests him—with sports and video games being two of their favorite subjects.

 The remainder of the game, from the end of Chapter 9 through Chapter 14, plays basically nothing like the open-ended style of the first half of the game.
 To start, Umbra isn't even available for much of this period of time.
 Second, a few of these chapters are very, very short, it feels like they were separated into their own chapters just so it can be said there were fifteen for Final Fantasy XV.

 Most notably, the "combat" during these chapters is quite a departure from what the player will likely have done up to this point.
 The boss battle at the end of Chapter 9 is basically scripted.
-Chapter 10 plays is more traditional but offers its own unique challenges.
-Chapters 11 and 12 are narrative driven, and gameplay segments seem more like filler than anything else.
+Chapter 10 plays as more traditional but offers its own unique challenges.
+Chapters 11 and 12 are narrative-driven, and gameplay segments seem more like filler than anything else.

 Then, there's Chapter 13.